 top of page

-The subject of bygone gabetes [female community functionaries], zogerkes [prayer leaders[, klogerkes [mourning women] and ayin-hore [evil eye] enchantresses has quite a considerable history.
-The ‘gabete-epoch’ was rich with such interesting female characters, around whom developed in that time a most juicy and delightful shtetl folklore.
-I, however, intend here simply to describe Koriv’s ‘Gitele the Gabete’, and this is also connected to my grandmother’s biography.
+The subject of bygone gabetes, zogerkes, klogerkes, [mourning women] and ayin-hore farshprekherkes, has quite a considerable history.
+The ‘gabete-epoch’ was rich with such interesting female characters, around whom developed a most juicy and delightful shtetl folklore.
+Here, however, I will simply describe Koriv’s ‘Gitele the Gabete’, in a story that is also connected to my grandmother’s biography.

 If someone’s child – God forbid – became unwell, one usually began by exorcising a ‘good eye’ (as an evil eye was called euphemistically).
-And if that didn’t help, the feldsher (healer) was called (there was no doctor in Koriv at that time), and if the healer’s remedies also didn’t help, people ran into the synagogue, said prayers and cried by the open ark, and if the situation – God forbid – really became very bad, they had to turn to the last resort – they ran to measure the cemetery.
+If that didn’t help, the feldsher (healer) was called (there was no doctor in Koriv at that time).
+If the healer’s remedies also didn’t help, people ran into the synagogue, said prayers and cried by the open ark, and if the situation – God forbid – really became very bad, they had to turn to the last resort – they ran to measure the cemetery.

 The procedure of measuring the cemetery was as follows:

 Two women went to the cemetery fence (boundary).
-They had with them a very long thread (the thread could not be the kind used by tailors, but was that wool thread with which socks were mended.
-The thread had also been endowed with supernatural powers through an incantation.)
-When both women arrived at the cemetery’s edge, they stopped and took out of one of their pockets the big ball of thread.
-One of them took one end of the thread, held it firmly in her hand, and in order to be stronger and more precise, tied the thread around her finger.
+They had with them a very long thread (the thread could not be the kind used by tailors but was that wool thread with which socks were mended.
+The thread had also been endowed with supernatural powers through an incantation).
+When both women arrived at the cemetery edge, they stopped and took the big ball of thread out of one of their pockets.
+One of them took one end of the thread, held it firmly in her hand, and, in order to keep it strong and precise, tied it around her finger.
 The other woman started to walk around the edge of the cemetery with the thread in her hand and continued in this way until the two women came together.
-Then they tied the two ends together around the cemetery.
+Then they tied the two ends together, encircling the cemetery.

 While tying the ends, they said the following prayer:

-Measuring the cemetery was a task undertaken only by Gitele the Gabete.
-As long as she lived, she was the only cemetery measurer.
-She usually brought her deputy-gabete with her as a helper.
+Measuring the cemetery was a task undertaken only by Gitele the gabete.
+As long as she lived, she was the only cemetery measurer, although she usually brought her deputy-gabete with her as assistant.

 (Image of the Koriv cemetery, taken from the Yizkor Book)